2025 Mississippi First-Time Homebuyer Programs and Loans

 Mortgage credit certificate

-A mortgage credit certificate (MCC) allows first-time buyers to reduce their tax burden annually.
-It’s a tax credit anywhere from 10% to 50% of the homebuyer’s annual mortgage interest, turning what would normally be a deduction into a dollar-for-dollar tax credit.
-Mississippi’s program is fairly generous at 40%.
-You can only claim up to $2,000 annually, but if 40% of your annual mortgage interest is more than $2,000, you can carry the excess over to the following tax year.
+A mortgage credit certificate allows first-time homebuyers to reduce their yearly tax burden.
+The tax credit is worth anywhere from 20% to 40% of the homebuyer’s annual mortgage interest, turning what would be a tax deduction into a dollar-for-dollar tax credit.

 Keep these things in mind about DPA programs

 Down payment assistance isn’t always free.
-While some assistance programs — like grants and forgivable second mortgages — may provide conditional cancellation of your debt, other financial products like deferred second mortgages will eventually require repayment in full.
-These lump sum payments are something to be aware of should you ever find yourself buying a new home at the same time you’re selling the one which received MHC down payment assistance.
+Some assistance programs — like grants and forgivable second mortgages — provide conditional cancellation of your debt.
+But other programs, like deferred second mortgages, eventually require repayment in full.
+Keep these lump sum payments in mind if you later want to refinance your mortgage or buy a new home at the same time you’re selling one for which you received MHC down payment assistance.

 How much of a down payment do I need to buy a house in Mississippi?

-LendingTree’s latest first-time homebuyer study reveals that the average down payment for a first-time homebuyer in Mississippi was $18,328 in 2023.
-Depending on your home’s price point, the loan type you choose and whether or not you use down payment assistance programs, the amount you need for your down payment may be more or less.
-Also remember to factor in closing costs, and be aware that some lenders may require you to have two to six months’ worth of payments in mortgage reserves on top of your down payment.
+LendingTree’s latest first-time homebuyer study reveals that the average down payment for a first-time homebuyer in Mississippi was $21,813 in 2024.
+Depending on your home’s price point, the loan type you choose and whether or not you use DPA programs, the amount you need for a down payment may be more or less.
+Don’t forget to factor in closing costs, and be aware that some lenders require you to have two to six months’ worth of payments in mortgage reserves on top of your down payment.

 Can I qualify for down payment assistance in Mississippi?

-There are more down payment assistance programs available in Mississippi if you’re a first-time homebuyer.
-However, if you’re buying in one of MHC’s target areas — or in many cases, if you’re a homebuying veteran — the first-time homebuyer requirement can usually be removed.
-You will want to check the maximum income eligibility and the maximum property value for your county to see if you qualify.
+More DPA programs are available to first-time homebuyers in Mississippi than to repeat buyers.
+However, many programs waive the first-time homebuyer requirement if you’re buying in one of MHC’s targeted areas — or, in many cases, if you’re a veteran.
+You’ll want to check each program’s maximum income eligibility and the maximum property value for your county to see if you qualify.

 How do I apply for Mississippi first-time homebuyer down payment assistance?

-After you’ve determined whether or not you qualify for an MHC down payment assistance program, you will get pre-qualified with a participating lender.
-Then, you’ll take a homebuyer education course, shop for a home and submit your final application.
-Your lender will guide you through the process of securing the down payment assistance.
+After determining whether or not you qualify for an MHC down payment assistance program, reach out to a participating lender to get prequalified.
+You’ll also need to take a homebuyer education course, shop for a home and submit your final mortgage application.
+Your lender will guide you through applying for down payment assistance.

 Other first-time homebuyer loan programs